Psychtoolbox-3/psychtoolbox-3.github.com/docs/AssertOpenGL.md

 [AssertOpenGL](AssertOpenGL)

-Break and issue an eror message if the installed Psychtoolbox is not
+Break and issue an error message if the installed Psychtoolbox is not
 based on [OpenGL](OpenGL) or [Screen](Screen)() is not working properly.
 To date there are four versions of the Psychtoolbox, each based on a
 different graphics library: